Hantoo/QPJLink/README.md

 More commands are looking to be added in the future.

-Troubleshooting
+##Troubleshooting

-If permission denied for .sh file then run
+If the terminal show permission denied for projector.sh file then run

     chmod +x ~/Desktop/QPJLink/Scripts/Projector.sh